dpicca/spacy_dhtk/README.md

 Spacy is a Python parser for books.
 This project was realised during the class “Object Oriented Programming in Python” teached by Davide Picca and assisted by Coline Métrailler.

-The code was written by : Jason Ola, Gislain Delavy, Victor Vermot-Petit-Outhenin and Caroline Roxana Rohrbach.
+The code was created by : Jason Ola, Gislain Delavy, Victor Vermot-Petit-Outhenin and Caroline Roxana Rohrbach.

 University of Lausanne – Spring 2020